-How Do I Become A Foster Parent?
+How Do I Become A Foster Caregiver?

 The assessment process for foster families is understandably thorough.
 However, it ensures families best meet the needs the children and teens who will require their support.